FAIRFIELD WOMEN’S CLUB

 Article VIII: Non-elected Officers and their Duties

-8.1 The non elected officer shall be Parliamentarian.
+8.1 The non-elected officer shall be the Parliamentarian.
 The Parliamentarian shall serve in an advisory position.
-Term in office shall be one (1) year.
+Term of office shall be one (1) year.

 8.2 The Parliamentarian shall be prepared to state and interpret the guidelines of the By-laws and Robert’s Rules when called upon by the President.